 The agreement for Lomita Kiwanis Gardens development assistance is set to expire in 2027.
 This Section 8 property is governed under a Housing Assistance Payment (HAP) contract between HUD and the landlord.
 HAP contracts generally last between 5 and 20 years.
 This property has been identified as a low risk of expiration because the likeliness that the contract with HUD will be renewed is extremely high and this property has been owned and maintained as an affordable housing development by the non-profit Retirement Housing Foundation since 1985.
-The City will contact and work with the Retirement Housing Foundation to identify and pursue strategies for preserving the affordability for Lomita Kiwanis Gardens.
+The City will contact and work with the Retirement Housing Foundation to discuss identify and pursue strategies for preserving the affordability for Lomita Kiwanis Gardens.

-Objective/Timeframe(s) Contact the Retirement Housing Foundation and qualified entities to identify and pursue a strategy for ongoing preservation of affordability for the Lomita Kiwanis Gardens by fall 2024.
+Objective/Timeframe(s) Contact the Retirement Housing Foundation and qualified entities to identify and pursue a strategy for an action and action of effect the little for the Loreite. ongoing preservation of affordability for the Lomita Kiwanis Gardens by fall 2026 2024.
 Provide information on priority Section 8 assistance through the Los Angeles County Housing Authority, should Section 8 contracts expire or in the event of a change in property ownership.

 Where needed, provide funding assistance for the preservation of Lomita Kiwanis Gardens through technical assistance with grant pursuits and letters of support for grants pursued by the Retirement Housing Foundation.
-Responsible Agency Community Development Department Funding Sources - General Relevant Policies - 1.1, 1.2, 1.3
+Responsible Agency Community Development Department Funding Sources General Relevant Policies • 1.1, 1.2, 1.3